Get the ArenaCoach Desktop App

 Difficulty

-At 1,845+ rating, Frost Mage is one of the strongest ranged DPS specs this week with a 56.6% win rate in Solo Shuffle.
+Frost Mage is a strong ranged DPS spec with a 50.7% round win rate in Solo Shuffle.

 Strengths